 Travelers to Yosemite have many sights to take in and a variety of choices for how to spend their time.
 Time constraints can sometimes limit your vacation plans.
 Not everyone can fit a multi-day rafting trip into their vacation schedule, but there are some other options.
-If your visit is limited to just a few days consider a one-day or half-day rafting trip on the Merced River.
+If your visit is limited to just a few days you might consider a one-day or half-day rafting trip on the Merced River.
 Half-day trips start at $114 per person.
 1-Day trips start at $168.

 The Merced River offers a trip to fit any Yosemite itinerary.
 For much of this section the river runs parallel to the path of State Hwy 140, this facilitates shuttles and opens up a variety of trip options.
-Full-day trips meet at 10am and return around 5pm and include a delicious riverside lunch, covering the entire 16 mile stretch of river.
+Full-day trips meet at 9:30am and return around 4:30pm and include a delicious riverside lunch, covering the entire 16 mile stretch of river.
 Half-day trips depart twice daily and cover 11 miles of river.
-Morning half-day trips leave at 8:30am returning around 1pm leaving plenty of time for an afternoon hike.
-Afternoon half-day trips leave at 2pm and return around 6:30pm, allowing time for a morning walk to view the falls or a late breakfast.
+Morning half-day trips leave at 8:00am returning around 1pm leaving plenty of time for an afternoon hike.
+Afternoon half-day trips leave at 1:30pm and return around 6:00pm, allowing time for a morning walk to view the falls or a late breakfast.

 Keep in mind that the Merced is fed only by the natural process of snowmelt and rafting season length can vary depending on annual snowpack.
 Typically trips start in late April when spring runoff begins and run through mid-July as the snowpack slowly melts into summer.
 But in years with above average snowpack (like 2019!) the Merced can be rafted into August.
 If your travel plans are for even later in the summer, our Class V Cherry Creek and Tuolumne River rafting trips are sustained by upstream reservoirs and should have raftable flows into early September.